5 min. read

 For a start, ‘calendar’ is an understatement

 Calendar is a pretty old-timey term for what is now a multi-purpose digital age marketing tool.
-A content calendar is where you can marshal your resources and team, and plan, map and execute your digital content strategy.
+A content calendar in 2017 is where you can marshal your resources and team, and plan, map and execute your digital content strategy.

 The basic function of a content calendar is to provide a shared overview of your content schedule.
 But the more comprehensive ones, like our platform’s Publish, are capable of much, much more.
 This includes content creation, editing and performance tracking, together with asset and team management and even paid promotion.